 4.3 Effects of farmyard manure and NPK fertilizer on roselle number of leaves

 It was observed that relatively higher number of leaves was found in moderate combination of farmyard manure and inorganic manure.
 This is contrary to the report of Qasim et al. (2001) that the higher rates of the combined soil amendments produced more leaves per plant.
 Blay et al. (2002) conducted a study in 1998–1999 to ascertain the ideal concentrations of poultry manure and inorganic fertilizer, as well as the combined impact of these factors on the yield of shallots grown on sandy Anloga soils in Ghana, Africa, which are comparable to the study's soils.
-The four x three factorial treatments included three levels of NPK 15-15-15 fertilizer at 0, 300, and 600 kg /ha and four levels of poultry manure at 0, 10, 20, and 40 t/ha.
-Increased leaf production per plant was achieved by combining 40 tonnes of poultry manure per hectare with 300 kg/ha and 600 kg of NPK 15-15-15 fertilizer per hectare.
+The four x three factorial treatments included three levels of NPK 15-15-15 fertilizer at 0, 300, and 600 kgha-1 and four levels of poultry manure at 0, 10, 20, and 40 tha-1.
+Increased leaf production per plant was achieved by combining 40 tonnes of poultry manure per hectare with 300 kgha-1 and 600 kg of NPK 15-15-15 fertilizer per hectare.
 Increase in the number of leaves per plant occasioned by integrated fertilizer and farmyard manure application is bound to affect the plant growth and vigour positively.
 This is because leaves are the major organs of photosynthesis on plants (Law-Ogbomo et al., 2017).

 4.4 Effects of farmyard manure and NPK fertilizer on roselle number of branches per plant